happycube/cxadc-linux3/README.md

 be called `/dev/cxadc0`.
 The default cx88 driver will be blacklisted by cxadc.conf.
 Module parameters can also be configured in that file.

+If there is an issue just re-load the CXADC module from the install directory via terminal

+`sudo rmmod cxadc
+make
+make modules_install
+depmod -a`

+`depmod -a` makes it auto load on startup

 Build the level adjustment tool:

 	gcc -o leveladj leveladj.c